 The various revenues of this District are primarily dedicated to District No. 1 operations and District No. 2 debt service.
-The District's expenditures in 2023 were intergovernmental transfers of collected revenues to fund District No. 1's operating costs and District No. 2's debt service costs.
-The District's revenues and expenditures were comparable to budget and the District's General Fund and Debt Service Fund unassigned fund balances were drawn down to zero at the end of 2023 accordingly.
+The District's expenditures in 2023 were intergovernmental transfers of collected revenues to fund District No. 1's operating costs and District No 2's debt service costs and were comparable to budget and prior year as expected.
+The District's General Fund and Debt Service Fund unassigned fund balances were drawn down to zero at the end of 2023 accordingly.